jwmickey/bottle-labels/README.md

+This is a label generator for infant bottle labels provided by LaPetite Academy.
+No affiliation with LaPetite Academy.
+Use at your own risk.
+No warranty or guarantee.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>